NCAR/cesm_unit_test_tutorial/README.rst

 Testing the build
 ^^^^^^^^^^^^^^^^^

-If you'd like, you can test the build at this point, before going on to the next step.
+If you'd like, you can test the build at this point (following the instructions under `Building and running the existing unit tests`_) before going on to the next step.

 Tell CMake about your new unit test directory
 ---------------------------------------------